nunit/NUnit.Cake.Recipe/README.md

 NOTE: We can't use "version" since that's an argument to Cake itself.

-#### --where=EXPRESSION
+#### --where=SELECTION            [-w]
-Specifies that packaging should be done for selected packages, rather than all of them.
-This is useful for debugging and testing projects which produce multiple packages.

-A simple expression is of the form `id=VALUE` or `type=VALUE`, where `id` specifies a package id and `type` specifies a package type:
-NuGet, Chocolatey or Zip.
-Both the key word and the value are case-inensitive.

-More complex expressions may be formed by use of & or |, with the usual precedence given to the operators.
-Use of parentheses is not supported.
+Specifies a selction expression used to choose which packages to build and test, for use in debugging.
+Consists of one or more specifications, separated by '|' and '&'.
+Each specification is of the form "prop=value", where prop may be either id or type.
+Examples:
+    --where type=nuget
+    --where id=NUnit.Engine.Api
+    --where "type=nuget|type=choco"

-#### --level=LEVEL
+#### --level=LEVEL                [--lev]
 Specifies the level of package testing, which is normally set automatically for different types of builds like CI, PR, etc.
 Used by developers to test packages locally without creating